BC Employment and Assistance

 Families receive the BCFB as part of a payment called the Canada Child Tax Benefit (CCTB).
 Also included in this payment are the federal Child Tax Benefit, the National Child Benefit Supplement (NCBS) and the BC Earned Income Benefit (BCEIB).

-The CCTB payment is calculated on the previous year's income tax return, so it is important that all families, including BC Employment and Assistance clients remember to file their returns on time.
-Clients should also know that lump sum CCTB payments do affect eligibility for income assistance.
+The CCTB payment is calculated on the previous year's income tax return, so it is important that all families, including families receiving BC Employment and Assistance remember to file their returns on time.
+Families receiving income assistance should also know that lump sum CCTB payments are treated as exempt income except for any temporary top-up payments made by the ministry.

 Go to: Schedule of CCTB Payment Dates (Gov't of Canada)

-For more information on the CCTB, or any of the individual payments, please contact Canada Custom and Revenue Agency at 1 800 387-1193.
+For more information on the CCTB, or any of the individual payments, please contact Canada Revenue Agency at 1 800 387-1193.

 BC Healthy Kids